lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 and for instances of the problem with even values of *N* we can *transform the 4th-order recurrence relation into the 2nd-order recurrence relation*:
 ![Second-order recurrence relation](/images/problem_solving_algorithms_and_math/img15.png)

-So, here is a more accurate description of solution, based on the 2nd-order recurrence relation:
+So, here is a full description of solution, based on the 2nd-order recurrence relation:
 ![Second-order recurrence relation detailed](/images/problem_solving_algorithms_and_math/img16.png)

 Now, before moving to the more optimal algorithm, let's implement the simpler version of `O(N)` solution, based on the derived 2-nd order recurrence: